tezos-commons/baseDAO/docs/specification.md

 If this value is accepted and the proposer has enough unfrozen tokens, these unfrozen tokens are frozen and voting starts.

-Proposals are identified by a natural number.
+Proposals are identified by a key which is a bytestring computed via Blake2B hasing function of a pair of propose entrypoint params and the proposer address.
-A counter is used to assign identifiers to proposals.
-So proposal IDs are 0, 1, 2…

 ## Voting